gearglow/ReptiliaWithATwist/The List.md

 They returned to find Mr. Weasley playing with matches, and the twins 'supervising.'
 Hermione took over, and eventually they had a fire going.
 Mr. Weasley kept up a running commentary on all the Ministry workers passing by as they waited for the fire to die down to cooking coals.

-Bill, Charlie, and Percy walked up from the woods just as the coals were ready.
+Bill, Charlie, and Percy walked up from the apparition point in the woods just as the coals were ready.
 They all sat around the fire cooking sausages on sticks (the sandwiches Mrs. Weasley'd sent them with having been devoured long since).

 Ludo Bagman, the head of the Department of Games and Sports at the Ministry, dropped by and tried to get them to bet on the match.
 Mr. Weasley bet a galleon on Ireland to win.
 Fred and George almost bet their life savings on Ireland to win but Krum catching the snitch, but Elysia took them aside and mentioned that she'd heard rumors that Bagman liked to pay out his books with leprechaun gold, and the goblins weren't too happy about that.
 So they bet 20 galleons and a fake wand instead, and Elysia promised, if their business plan was good enough, when she reached her majority she'd invest enough in Weasley's Wizard Wheezes for them to set up shop.